Arsenal face Atletico Madrid in Europa League semi-final

 "Their Europa League form has been in stark contrast to their Premier League form during the second half of this season and they have every chance of progressing," Crilly said.

-Marseille would love to make it to a final being played on French soil after making it through to a first European semi since 2004.

-They produced a stirring comeback to overturn a 1-0 first-leg deficit and beat German side RB Leipzig 5-3 on aggregate in their quarter-final.

-Marseille will be at home in the first leg against 1994 finalists Salzburg, who produced the shock result of Thursday night by defeating Italian side Lazio 4-1 at home to win 6-5 on aggregate.
+Marseille overcame a first-leg deficit to beat German side Leipzig 5-3 over two legs in their quarter-final, while 1994 finalists Salzburg produced the shock result of the night by defeating Italian side Lazio 4-1 at home to win 6-5 on aggregate.

 Salzburg have already beaten Marseille once in the competition this season, a 1-0 victory in Austria.
-The teams also drew 0-0 at the Velodrome in the group stage.
+The teams also drew 0-0 at the Velodrome.

 "But this time it's the semi-final so it'll be different," Marseille director Andoni Zubizarreta told beIN Sports.